Save on your monthly car payment

-This blog post was written by Scotty Abramson, former lead analyst on our growth marketing team and now head of growth at Mason Finance.
+This blog post was written by Scotty Abramson, former lead analyst on our growth marketing team and now Director of Growth at Two Chairs.

 I’ll admit it upfront.
 I’m a transplant from New York City living in downtown San Francisco.
 I moved in August 2015 and was pleasantly surprised by the warm sunshine in September and October.
 But by the time summer 2016 rolled around, I was ready for the sun to be a bigger part of my life.
 I quickly learned that to actually enjoy warm California weather during the summer months I would need to leave the city and head any direction away from San Francisco.
 I needed a car.

 Should I lease or buy a car?

 Do you expect your car needs to be the same in three years?
 Do you take really good care of your things?
 Are you comfortable with the expected maintenance cost once the warranty expires and after normal wear and tear?
 Do you want to pay for the taxes and fees up front?

 If you answered yes to all four questions maybe you should buy a car.
 I was no to all four and decided a lease was the best choice for me.

 How does leasing a car work?

 Once I decided to lease a car, I became obsessed with understanding how a car lease actually works.
 When you lease a car, you are responsible for paying the depreciation between the purchase price and the value the manufacturer is willing to buy the car back for at the end of the lease.
 On top of this depreciation, you will pay some interest to the manufacturer for lending you the money to purchase the car until you sell it back to them.

 So how does this work in practice?
 There are four main things that will determine your lease terms.

 MSRP: This is the manufacturer’s suggested retail price; this is non-negotiable.

 Capitalized Cost (Sale Price): This is the price you are paying for the car; this can and should be negotiated aggressively.